mabdolalizadeh/django-tutorial/README.md

 	class Meta:
 		model = NAME_OF_MODEL
-		fields = ['FIELDS'] # add name of fields that you want to show. if you need all fields use __all__
+		fields = ['FIELDS'] # add name of fields that you want to show. if you need all fields use __all__ exclude = ['FIELDS'] # add name of fields that you want not to show.
 ```

 ## database